anastasia21112/productivityCAC/README.md

 ## Contributors

 **Anastasia Dunca**
-* I am a junior at West High School who is an avid participant in robotics, science fair, and the tennis team
+* I am a junior at West High School who is an avid participant in robotics, science fair, HOSA, and the tennis team
 * I love to program in `Java and Python` with some experience in `Golang, C++, HTML/CSS, and Kotlin`
 * In my free time, I love to play tennis, watch Netflix, code, call my friends, and drink Boba with Daphne!!